GenVC: Self-Supervised Zero-Shot Voice Conversion: Limitations and Future Work

-A significant challenge in zero-shot VC remains the accurate preservation of speaker timbre—especially for unseen voices—alongside other speaker-specific characteristics such as accent, emotion, prosody, and recording environment~\cite{li2023freevc, wang2023lm}.
-These factors are crucial for both identifying target speakers and anonymizing source voices.
-Addressing this challenge requires the availability of more diverse training data, including recordings from varied acoustic environments~\cite{microvalle}.
-While such data may not always match the quality of studio-recorded utterances, it could significantly improve the robustness of VC models in real-world applications.
-We believe that self-supervised learning approaches, such as GenVC, hold promise for enabling scalable training and improving generalization to unseen speakers and conditions.
+A significant challenge in zero-shot VC remains the accurate cloning of speaker timbre, especially for unseen voices, alongside other speaker-specific characteristics such as accent, emotion, prosody, and recording environment~\cite{li2023freevc, wang2023lm}.
+These factors are essential for both achieving expected target voice conversions and effectively anonymizing source voices.
+Addressing this challenge requires access to more diverse training data, including recordings from varied acoustic environments~\cite{microvalle}.
+While such data may not match the quality of studio-recorded utterances, it could substantially improve the robustness of VC models in real-world applications.
+We believe that self-supervised learning approaches, such as GenVC, hold promise for enabling scalable training and enhancing generalization to unseen speakers and conditions.

-Future work will focus on addressing several limitations and improving the model’s robustness.
-Specifically, we aim to optimize GenVC’s streaming capabilities and enhance its robustness for multilingual and cross-lingual VC.
-Expanding the model’s applicability across diverse linguistic and acoustic environments is an essential step toward developing more practical, adaptable, and inclusive VC systems.
+However, our current study is subject to several limitations, mainly due to computational constraints.
+For instance, we did not explore the impact of model size on performance, despite scaling laws playing a critical role in optimizing LMs for large-scale training~\cite{kaplan2020scaling}.
+We did not investigate the influence of acoustic and phonetic token configurations or evaluate alternative SSL models, which could offer valuable insights compared to the ContentVec model used in our experiments.
+Addressing these gaps will be a key focus of future work.
+In addition, optimizing GenVC’s streaming capabilities and enhancing its robustness for multilingual and cross-lingual VC can be another interesting future work.